bowo-prasetyo/genetic-programming/README.md

 Mutation can also perturb numeric constants incrementally during evolution.

-This dramatically improves symbolic regression capability.
+This significantly improves symbolic regression capability.

 ---